Covid-19: Booster doses may be needed for vaccine, Nphet says

 Many of the Covid-19 vaccines currently in development focus on generating a strong neutralising antibody response to provide protection from infection

-Regular boosters may be needed for a vaccine against Covid-19 due to declining antibody response over time, according to new evidence provided to the National Public Health Emergency Team (Nphet).
+Regular boosters may be needed for a vaccine against Covid-19 due to people’s antibody response to the disease declining over time, new information provided to the National Public Health Emergency Team (Nphet) states.

-Immunity can last between two and six months after infection with the virus, and re-infection is rare but possible, according to the advice from the Health Information and Quality Authority (Hiqa).
+A Health Information and Quality Authority (Hiqa) reports says Covid-19 immunity can last for between two and six months after infection and that while rare, reinfection is possible.

-Worldwide, at least 14 patients have been re-infected by SARS-CoV-2, the virus that causes Covid-19, according to research based on genetic evidence that showed the first and second infections were caused by different viral strains.
+At least 14 patients worldwide have been reinfected by SARS-CoV-2, the virus that causes Covid-19, research based on genetic evidence that showed the first and second infections were caused by different viral strains has found.

-“It is important to remember, however, that these are rare events,” said Dr Máirín Ryan, Hiqa’s deputy chief executive and director of health technology assessment.

-“All public health advice, including hygiene and physical distancing, should apply to those who have recovered from a SARS-CoV-2 infection as immunity from reinfection cannot be assumed.”
+“All public health advice, including hygiene and physical distancing, should apply to those who have recovered from a SARS-CoV-2 infection as immunity from reinfection cannot be assumed,” she said.

-Evidence from 22 studies suggests IgG antibody levels (the most common antibody in the blood) are sustained for at least two months after infection, and for some up to six months.
-Levels of bodies that can neutralised viruses decline over time, especially in the later stages.
+Evidence from 22 studies suggests IgG antibody levels (the most common antibody in the blood) are sustained for at least two months after infection and for up to six months in some people.
+Levels of antibodies that can neutralise viruses decline over time.

 Dr Ryan said this has implications for vaccine development, antibody testing and immunotherapy.